knarf32/Knarf32.github.io/README.md

 			<div class="section section--about aos-init" data-aos="fade-up">
 				<div class="shell">

 					<center><font color="red" font="" size="4"><b>Good News!
-Granite Springs Garage is open and operating normal office hours Monday - Friday 7am -6pm.</b></font><b>
+Franks Top Gear Garage is open and operating normal office hours Monday - Friday 7:30am -6pm.</b></font><b>
 <br><br><br>
-Granite Springs Garage has proudly served the community since 1980 and during these trying times, we are with you.
+Franks Top Gear Garage has proudly served the community since 1980 and during these trying times, we are with you.
 The health and safety of our customers and employees are important to us.
 We are taking extra safety and cleanliness precautions and are practicing social distancing.
 Feel free to call us at <a href="tel:9142485023">914-248-5023</a> to arrange drop-off and service with minimal contact.
-As life-long members of the community, the Genovesi family thanks you for continuing to support our small business.</b></center>
+As life-long members of the community,  thanks you for continuing to support our small business.</b></center>
 <br><br><h1>Granite Springs Garage, The Best Truck and Car Repair Service in Granite Springs</h1>

 <center></center><p><img src="custom/white_camaro_pg.jpg" alt="White Camaro" style="margin:0px 15px;" class="article-image" align="left">Get top-notch auto repair services today at Granite Springs Garage.
 From AC repair to transmission services, our goal is to offer expert auto repairs at an affordable price.
 We are conveniently located near you in Granite Springs.
 Come by our shop at 2 Granite Springs Rd or call today to schedule an appointment at <a href="tel:9142485023">914-248-5023</a>.</p>